How Turing parasites expand the computational landscape of digital life: Acknowledgments

 \section{Acknowledgments}

 We want to thank members of the Complex Systems Lab and Dr Amor from the Gore lab at MIT's Physics of Living Systems for useful discussion.
 Seoane wishes to acknowledge the important insights contributed by all members of RCC.
 This work has been supported by the Bot{\'i}n-Foundation by Banco Santander through its Santander Universities Global Division, a MINECO grant FIS2015-67616-P (MINECO/FEDER, UE) fellowship, and AGAUR FI grant by the Universities and Research Secretariat of the Ministry of Business and Knowledge of the Generalitat de Catalunya and the European Social Fund and by the Santa Fe Institute.
-Seoane was partially funded by the IFISC as part of the Mar\'ia de Maeztu Program for Units of Excellence in R\&D (Grant No. MDM-2017-0711) and by the Spanish Department for Science and Innovation (MICINN) through a Juan de la Cierva Fellowship (IJC2018-036694-I).
+Seoane was funded by the Spanish Department for Science and Innovation (MICINN) through a Juan de la Cierva Fellowship (IJC2018-036694-I).